Policy Development and Review Policy

 6. Procedures

 6.1 Procedures explain how to implement a particular policy.
-They prescribe the actions, processes and the operational steps that need to be taken to implement a policy.
+They prescribe the actions, processes and the operational steps needed to implement a policy.

 6.2 Procedures apply Institution-wide but may be subject to necessary or relevant campus or departmental variations.